TGO CaSSIS Calibrated Data

 FFF = filter used (BLU, RED, NIR, PAN)

-UID = image id
+UID = image unique id

 SEQ = sequence number (sub-exposure in sequence)